So, you’d like to retire, but it’s hard to pull the trigger when there are so many uncertainties about the economy if you stay where you live now?

 Retire in Panama!
 The cost of living is much lower than it is in North America.
 A couple can live well on less than $2000 a month in many places in Panama.
 The pace of life is slower.
 Many towns have a high concentration of English speakers.
 The weather in Panama is delightful all year.
 There’s a perfect climate for everyone!

 Are you a beach person?
-We have the warm winds coming off either the Pacific or the Caribbean depending on which beach community you choose to live in.
+We have the warm winds coming off either the Pacific or the Caribbean, depending on which beach community you choose to live in.

 Let’s discuss the pricing difference you will find if you retire in Panama.
 Prices for a 2-bedroom apartment around the Phoenix area will cost you around $1800.00 a month or more.
-That’s an unfurnished rental that does not include any utilities or a gardener.
+That’s an unfurnished rental that does not include utilities or a gardener.

-Remember that the fruit and vegetables you buy in Panama are grown around the area that you are buying them from.
-They are not shipped in, so you do not have to pay for that extra cost.
+Remember that the fruit and vegetables you buy in Panama are grown around the area you are buying them from.
+They are not imported, so you do not have to pay for that extra cost.
 Plus, let’s face it, a pineapple grown in Panama taste so much better!
 You are most likely buying it just a few days after it was picked!
 The same goes for bananas, papayas, mangos, and oranges.
-In Panama, bananas are being sold for around 10 cents apiece.
-Any fruit or vegetable that is grown here in Panama is going to be much cheaper than buying it in North America.
-They are not only less expensive; they are more nutritious plus they are tastier.
+In Panama, bananas are being sold for around 5 cents each.
+Any fruit or vegetable grown here in Panama will be much cheaper than buying it in North America.
+They are not only less expensive; they are more nutritious, plus they are tastier.
 Now that is a win-win combination!

 There are many affordable options for eating out too!
 Some restaurants in Panama charge just as much as restaurants in North America.
-But there are excellent Panamanian restaurants where it’s $4 to $5 a meal for a full plate of food including a drink.
+But there are excellent Panamanian restaurants where it’s $4 to $5 a meal for a full plate of food, including a drink.
 You have affordable choices in Panama!

-- A liter of gas at this date in the Calgary is $1.33.
-In Panama it is $0.88.
+- A gallon of gas at this date in the California is $5.87.
+In Panama it is $3.25 gallo).

 - Housecleaning: For a housekeeper to come to your house in Dallas, the average is between $120.00 to $220.00 per visit.
-In Panama, the average is between $15.00 to $25.00.
+In Panama, the average is between $35.00 to $40.00.

-- For medical expenses, without insurance, an office visit in Panama for someone over 60 is $12.00.
+- For medical expenses, without insurance, an office visit in Panama for someone over 60 is $15.00 – $20.
 And that is without an appointment.
 First come, first serve.
 And the waiting times are not long at all.
-The average wait time is somewhere between 5 and 20 minutes.
+The average wait time is somewhere between 5 and 10 minutes.

 You can order your own labwork without a prescription.
-There is no need for doctor’s note, you just walk in.
+There is no need for a doctor’s note, you just walk in.
 And the cost for a complete cholesterol check is around $25.00.
 Plus, you get the results in around 2 hours.

 Retiring in Panama offers you a better, less stressful lifestyle.